Tedua

-Mario Molinari (born 21 February 1994), known professionally as Tedua, is an Italian rapper and actor.
+Mario Molinari (born 21 February 1994) better known professionally as Tedua, is an Italian singer-songwriter, rapper and actor.

 Initially also known as Duate, Tedua is known as one of the members of the collective Wild Bandana, along with Izi, Vaz Té, Sangue and Ill Rave.

 Biography

 Tedua, pseudonym of Mario Molinari, was born in Genoa.
 At the age of three he was entrusted to a family, with whom the young Mario stayed for a very short span of time.
 He later spent a few years with his maternal grandmother in Milan, before returning in his teens in the town of Cogoleto, in the suburbs of Genoa, where he grew up coming into contact with those who will then be members of Wild Bandana.
 Aged 13 Mario met Vaz Tè at school, through whom he will meet Izi.
 The three, who will then be joined by other boys, will begin to devote themselves to musical activity, giving themselves soon stage names: Molinari chose Incubo (Nightmare), name which he later dropped in favor of Duate.